ibm-cloud-docs/codeengine/subscription-ping.md

 ```
 {: pre}

-You must wrap the schedule value in single quotes to ensure that it is treated as a single string.
+You must wrap the schedule value in single quotation marks to ensure that it is treated as a single string.
 {: note}

 The following table summarizes the options used with the `sub ping create` command in this example.
 For more information about the command and its options, see the [`ibmcloud ce subscription ping create`](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-create) command.